MODELS OF OPEN RELATIONSHIPS

 This is a "group marriage" model, essentially the same as being married--except you're married to more than one person.
 Usually consisting of three to six adults, all partners live together, share finances, children, and household responsibilities.
 Depending on the sexual orientation of the members, all adults in the family are sexual partners.
 For instance, if all members are heterosexual, all the women have sexual relationships with all the men.
 If the women are bisexual, they may have sexual relationships with the women as well as the men.
 And so on.
 However, this is a closed system, and sex is only allowed between family members--no outside sexual relationships are allowed.
 Some families are open to taking on new partners, but only if all members of the family agree to accept the new person as a partner.
 The new person then moves into the household and becomes an equal member of the family.
 The polyfidelity model was made famous during the 1970's and 80's by the Kerista commune in San Francisco, which had several households living this model for many years.
 Currently, the most common form of this model is a triad of two women and one man, or two men and one woman.
 However, recently there have been a number of polyfidelitous families formed by two heterosexual couples who become a four-some and live together as a family.

-and Mary and Bill all live together as a polyfidelitous family, and they have three
+Jane and Tom and Mary and Bill all live together as a polyfidelitous family, and they have three

-and Nathan live together as a family; all three are bisexual.
+Andre, Rachel and Nathan live together as a family; all three are bisexual.
 Rachel has sexual

 Pros and Cons of Polyfidelity